Over 30 killed as gunmen dressed as medics attack Afghan military hospital

 "Suddenly gunfire broke out and a gunman was shooting at everyone," said Zahir Khan, who hid under a table and later escaped.
 "He was shooting at doctors, patients and visitors."

-As the fighting went on, some patients climbed out of the building and could be seen sheltering on window ledges.
+As the fighting went on, some patients climbed out of the building and could be seen sheltering on window ledges high above the ground.

+Patient Zia Zabuli was lucky to escape.
+In hospital with a leg wound, he and three others hid in a room and barricaded themselves in when they saw one of the gunmen approaching.

+"Together we put beds, chairs and whatever there was behind the door," he told Reuters after the siege ended late in the afternoon.

 The attack came just a week after dozens of people were killed and wounded in coordinated attacks on a police station and an office of the intelligence service in Kabul.